 - 1. Ensure that the R.A. (polar) axis is securely attached to its pier before proceeding. - 2.
-The Dec.
-Servo and Readhead Cable (Absolute Encoder mount) is pre-routed through the R.A. axis.
-The Dec.
-Servo Cable (Y-cable of non-AE mount) will need to be routed through the R.A. axis by the user.
-Note that there is also a removable Cable Router provided with the mount which serves the purpose of keeping any internal cables out of the light path of the polar scope.
+Notice that the Dec.
+Servo Cable routes through the R.A. axis.
+There is also a removable Cable Router Insert (seen at right) provided with the mount which serves the purpose of keeping any internal cables out of the light path of the polar scope.
 If you will not be using a polar scope, then you have the option of not using the cable router.

-3. Position the Dec.
-Servo Cable along the side of the Cable Router (if used) and loop it back into the center of the insert.
+When assembling the mount, position the Dec.
+Servo Cable along the side of the insert and loop it back into the center of the insert.
 This will keep the cable out of the way when attaching the Dec. axis to the R.A. axis.
-See photo at top of page.